 Currently under MFRS 117 Leases, leases are classified either as finance leases or operating leases.
-A lessee recognises on its statement of financial position assets and liabilities arising from the finance leases.
+A lessee recognises on its statements of financial position assets and liabilities arising from the finance leases.

 MFRS 16 eliminates the distinction between finance and operating leases for lessees.
-All leases will be brought onto its statement of financial position except for short-term and low value asset leases.
+All leases will be brought into the statements of financial position except for short-term and low value asset leases.
+An entity is required to capitalise its rented premises and equipment on the statements of financial position by recognising them as "right-of-use" assets and their corresponding lease liability for the present value of future lease payments.